Basic Oral Surgery

 Once your extraction is complete, we will provide you with some gauze to keep in the socket.
 We’ll also thoroughly review your home care instructions and answer any questions you might have.

 Self-Care Following an Extraction

-Following Dr. Mohr’s instructions will help ensure proper healing and reduce the chances of any type of complication.
+Following Dr. Killian’s instructions will help ensure proper healing and reduce the chances of any type of complication.
 Most extractions heal easily, and you will be back to normal in just a day or two.